 - Thunderclap headaches – These are severe and sudden headaches.
 Thunderclap headaches are often referred to as “the worst headache of life”.
 It reaches its peak in less than a minute and lasts for more than 5 minutes.
 Often the conditions that threaten thunderclap headaches do not arise.

-- Caffeine headache – Withdrawal headache caused by stopping long-term use of caffeine.
+- Caffeine headache – It is basically, a withdrawal headache caused by stopping long-term use of caffeine.

-- Cervicogenic headache – This is similar to tension based headache and is characterized by muscle spasm and stiffness.
+- Cervicogenic headache – This is similar to tension-based headache and is characterized by muscle spasms and stiffness.
 This pain spreads from the neck.
 It may be associated with cervical (neck) disc disease.

-- Spinal headache – A headache that results from a spinal tap procedure (groin puncture).
+- Spinal headache – That results from a spinal tap procedure (groin puncture).
 After the procedure, fluid may leak from the spinal column, causing severe headaches upon standing.

-- Exertion Headache – This is such a headache, which occurs due to excessive physical exertion.
-It could be a combination of tension headaches dehydration.
+- Exertion Headache – It occurs due to excessive physical exertion.
+It could be a combination of tension headaches and dehydration.

-- Allergy – Similar to sinus headache, allergens in the environment irritate the nasal passages and sinus tissue, which can lead to headaches.
-An allergen can be defined as a substance that is responsible for causing an allergic reaction in human body.
+- Allergy – Similar to sinus headaches, allergens in the environment irritate the nasal passages and sinus tissue, which can lead to headaches.
+An allergen can be defined as a substance that is responsible for causing an allergic reaction in the human body.

 Symptoms